pap3rhat/visualization-tools/README.md

 ## Technical background

 This section tries to (at least partially) explain how the different visualization tools work in theory.
 It will also cover some of the implementation details and things to be aware of when using the *visu-tool package* in your own project.

-/TODO au bio stuff in read me? is eigentlich scho zu lang für ne read me und ghehört au ned wirklich zum technischne zeug dazu, also propbably ned
+**Warning:** The following explanation does not go too deep into the discussed subjects.
+If you need further information and explanations, you might want to check out the book "Real-Time Rendering Fourth Edition" by Tomas Akenine-Möller (or read my bachelor's thesis if you have access ^^).

 ### Interlude
 Before thinking about how an *individual* visualization tool works, one has to think about how they work *in general*.
-As explained here <a href="#about-the-project">About The Project</a>, the purpose of the visualization tools is to extract some kind of "meta data" from what a participant perceives during a VR-navigation-experiment.
+As explained <a href="#about-the-project">here</a>, the purpose of the visualization tools is to extract some kind of "meta data" from what a participant perceives during a VR-navigation-experiment.
 Broadly speaking, what they perceive is a rapid sequence of frames, where each frame itself can be interpreted as an image.
 This image shows part of the virtual world as seen through the virtual eyes/virtual camera of the participant.
 As the participant moves those eyes/this camera the image will change as it shows a different part of the virtual world.
 Because the changing of frames is happening at a very high speed (for example 400 frames per second) the participant cannot distinguish between the different frames and instead perceives it as a continuous stream of information that simulates movement. <br />
 In order to now visualize the "meta data" in this stream, one starts by simply saving the movement information (position + rotation at a frame x) of the participant and replaying it with the same frame-rate as the participant experienced.
 This replay is what will now be manipulated.
 More precisely, each frame will be seen as an image on which an image-processing effect will be applied before it gets shown.
 In Unity this is done by using post-processing shaders that effect the final render image output of the camera by changing every pixel color within a fragment shader. <br />
 So, essentially, one has to understand what an image is in this context and how it can be manipulated.
 As well as, how we even obtain such an image.
 The first part will be explain below, the latter will be explained in the section <a href="#motion-field">Motion field</a>.

-/TODO in Arbeit heir irgendwie die Reihenfolge drehen.
-Erst rendering pipeline, dann image, dann Effekte (oder so ähnlich)

 #### *What is an image*
 In this context an image is one single frame that is contained within a $M \times N  \times 3$ dimensional matrix where $M$ is the height of the frame and $N$ is the width of the frame.
 The $3$ represents the three different RGB-color channels which contain a value form 0 to 255 (or 0 to 1 in Unity; keyword: normalization).
 So, for example, the value at $(j,k,0) \in M \times N \times 3$ represents the red color value of the pixel at height $j$ and width $k$. <br />